 Here’s a mind game I use when I work structurally: I almost ignore the muscles in the same way I ignore any loose fitting clothing my patient might be wearing.
 When I treat the muscles as if they were simply knit fabric draped over the bones, the muscles respond by relaxing and getting out of the way, allowing me to directly use the bones as levers to affect the joints.

-My own posture is continually improving.
+Learning Mana Lomi improved my own.
 In order to deliver these deep yet gentle lomilomi strokes we must work from our core.
 Becoming more aware of our own bodies and our own posture opens the way for insight about our patients bodies and postures.
 It’s win-win.
 Getting to know ourselves helps us know others.

 As we help our patients to become more aware of their bodies, their posture improves helping them to maintain the benefits from the hands-on sessions.
 Increased body awareness and improved posture helps the treatment not only to be effective immediately, but also to create long lasting changes.